 eCommerce Options

-eCommerce isn’t a critical feature unless you plan on selling products, be they virtual/digital products available for download, or physical products that you’ll sell online and ship to customers (or allow them to pickup at your store or facility).
+eCommerce isn’t a critical feature unless you plan on selling products, be they virtual/digital products available for download or physical products that you’ll sell online and ship to customers (or allow them to pick up at your store or facility).

 Email Options

-Email is an essential element of any business, especially those intent on growing a significant online presence.
-Choose a shared hosting platform that gives you control over your email, while also providing scalable options to pick up email enhancements and add more users as your company grows.
+Choose a shared hosting platform that gives you control over your email while also providing scalable options to pick up email enhancements and add more users as your company grows.

 For assessing email options, pay attention to the number of email accounts or user accounts you can create, the cost per additional user, webmail access, email storage and archive storage, email aliases, and limitations on file attachments.